How It Works #

 census status <manifest>

-Show manifest summary: total entries, attested/pending counts, files/strings breakdown, root directory, schema version, and federation metadata (if present).
+Show manifest summary: content objects, preserved locations, attested/pending counts, files/strings breakdown, root directory, schema version, and federation metadata (if present).

 census doctor / config / completion